Entertainment News Roundup: Don McLean gets Hollywood star as 'American Pie' hits 50; Bob Dylan sued for alleged sexual abuse of 12-year-old in 1960s and more | Entertainment

 Bob Dylan sued for alleged sexual abuse of 12-year-old in 1960s

-An unnamed woman has sued the folk singer-songwriter, Bob Dylan, alleging he sexually abused her after giving her drugs and alcohol in 1965 when she was 12 years old.
+An unnamed woman has sued folk singer-songwriter Bob Dylan alleging he sexually abused her after giving her drugs and alcohol in 1965 when she was 12 years old.
 A spokesman for Dylan, now 80, said the allegations were false.
 "The 56-year-old claim is untrue and will be vigorously defended," the spokesman said.

+The show must go on: Broadway comes back with new investors, bold plans

+Broadway may have seen the longest shutdown in its history but it has lined up new investors and made big plans for its grand reopening, determined to prove that there's no business like show business.
+Optimism is strong for the reopening of musicals and plays starting in September, led by juggernauts "Hamilton," "The Lion King" and "Wicked."

 Madonna, Warner Music partner to re-issue popstar's entire catalog